 How to get there

 To reach Tranquebar, one can avail trains from Chennai.
 However, a more convenient travel option would be to drive down from Pondicherry.
-You can rent a taxi from Pondicherry to Tranquebar for a smooth and hassle-free time.
+You can also book a Cab rental in Pondicherry to Tranquebar for a smooth and hassle-free time.